sandoche2k/ripe-iot/document.md

 sub-domain with respect to the identifiers.

-## Role for RIPE in the IoT
+## Role for RIPE in the IoT domain

+Since IoT is the Internet, with additional things associated with carrier devices wanting to be interconnected, RIPE will play the same role as it does in the Internet today.

 Many and many IoT applications and services will require the necessity to interoperate.
 Some of them will see the advantages of migrating to IPv6, wherein RIPE will play a role.
-Other well established industries (such as the Wal-mart example described before) will use their existing identifiers, but will be obliged to be part of the Internet naming namespace.
+Other well established industries (such as the Wal-mart example described before) will use their existing identifiers, but will be obliged to be part of the *Internet naming namespace.*

 Thus numbering and naming community will play an important role in the IoT.
-And, it seems the upper echelons of both the numbering and naming community which has signed an [MoU recently](https://www.ripe.net/publications/news/announcements/ripe-ncc-and-centr-sign-mou)
+And, it seems the upper echelons of both the numbering and naming community had foreseen this by signing [MoU recently](https://www.ripe.net/publications/news/announcements/ripe-ncc-and-centr-sign-mou)